Skip to Main Content Skip to bottom Skip to Chat, Email, Text

 • Lots of urine

-This mnemonic is designed to help nurses identify compartment syndrome.
-This can occur when excess pressure builds up in the muscles and cuts off blood flow, which can lead to permanent damage.
+This mnemonic is designed to help nurses identify compartment syndrome, which can happen when there’s too much pressure around the patient’s muscles.
 The five P’s to check for compartment syndrome are:

 This mnemonic is designed to help you memorize the six major causes of dyspnea, commonly known as shortness of breath.
-They include:
+They are:

 • Pulmonary bronchial constriction